Styxie-x/Styxie-x/README.md

 ---

 ### Profile
-I am a 23-year-old engineering student specializing in electronics, computer science, and communicating systems.
+Engineering student specializing in electronics, computer science, and communicating systems.
 I focus on the intersection of hardware and software, developing primarily on **Arch Linux**.
-I bridge the gap between physical circuits and digital logic through low-level programming and robust hardware design.

 ---